Bengali Style Shrimp Curry

 Colossal Shrimp

 You can use any shrimp for this curry buuuuuut the larger the better!
-My absolute favorite was when my mother would make it with giant tiger prawns.
+My absolute favorite was when my mother would make it with giant tiger prawns with the skin still on but cleaned.
+It was fun to peel the cooked shrimp and I feel like the meat was even more tender when cooked inside the peel!

 Once the onion base is ready, add shrimp, mix it in, cover, and cook.
 The shrimp will release its juices and marry together with the rest of the base.
 Cook for about 15-20 minutes or until the oil separates from the sauce.
 Check for salt and add if needed, then garnish with coriander and it’s ready!